GraemeMalcolm/ai-stuff/instructions/03-image-detection.md

 Now that you have a cloud shell environment, you can run a simple client application that uses the Computer Vision service to analyze an image.

-1. If you have not done so already, in the command shell, enter the following command to download the sample application. **Note**: If you have already downlowned the folder, proceed to the next step.
+1. If you have not done so already, in the command shell, enter the following command to download the sample application. **Note**: If you have already downloaded the folder, proceed to the next step.

     ```
     git clone https://github.com/GraemeMalcolm/ai-stuff ai-900